-Antoni hopes that the MBMD inventory will help healthcare providers better manage the care of their patients in such settings as cancer treatment centers, cardiac rehabilitation programs, pain treatment centers, neurological rehab units, military and Veteran's Hospitals, and primary care and family medicine clinics.
+Dr. Antoni says, "I hope that the MBMD inventory will help healthcare providers better manage the care of their patients in settings such as cancer treatment centers, cardiac rehabilitation programs, pain treatment centers, neurological rehab units, military and Veteran's Hospitals, and primary care and family medicine clinics."

 Expanded Research Base Reaches a Wider Range of Patients

-After analyzing the response to and use of the MBHI test, Millon, Antoni and their colleagues sought to develop an inventory that could reduce the need for using a number of different assessments with medical patients and would be applicable to a wider range of these patients.
+After analyzing the response to and use of the MBHI test, Dr. Millon, Dr. Antoni and their colleagues sought to develop an inventory that could reduce the need for using a number of different assessments with medical patients and would be applicable to a wider range.

-"To effectively assess how psychosocial and psychiatric factors contribute to a patient's medical status and may predict the response to treatment," Antoni begins, "a clinician may need many different tests, each providing segregated pieces of the clinical picture.
+"To effectively assess how psychosocial and psychiatric factors contribute to a patient's medical status and may predict the response to treatment," Dr. Antoni begins, "a clinician may need many different tests, each providing segregated pieces of the clinical picture.
 Our goal was to have an instrument that would integrate all of this information in one place while also increasing the generalizability of the test over that of its predecessor."

-The MBMD sample includes more than 700 patients in University-based cancer centers, diabetes research centers, organ transplant units, cardiology behavioral health centers, neuro-rehabilitation centers, and HIV/AIDS clinical trials.
-The sample also included indigent through upper middle class white populations, African American and Hispanic patients who speak English, and equal numbers of men and women.
+The MBMD general medical sample includes more than 700 patients in University-based cancer centers, diabetes research centers, organ transplant units, cardiology behavioral health centers, neurorehabilitation centers, and HIV/AIDS clinical trials.
+The sample also included indigent through upper middle class white populations, African American, and Hispanic patients who speak English, and equal numbers of men and women.